Endava/cats/README.md

 - `--excludedFuzzers=LIST_OF_FIZZERs` a comma separated list of fuzzers that will be excluded for **all** paths.
 You must provide full `Fuzzer`.
 For example: `--excludedFuzzers=VeryLargeStringsFuzzer`
 - `--securityFuzzerFile` A file used by the `SecurityFuzzer` that will be used to inject special strings in order to exploit possible vulnerabilities
 - `--printExecutionStatistics` If supplied (no value needed), prints a summary of execution times for each endpoint and HTTP method
+- `--useExamples` If `true` (default value when not supplied) then CATS will use examples supplied in the OpenAPI contact.
+If `false` CATS will rely only on generated values

 Using some of these options a typical invocation of CATS might look like this: